getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 ### How You Can Modify

-Developers who want to modify the breadcrumbs interface can read about this in detail using the developer documentation devoted to the "Breadcrumbs Interface".
+Developers who want to modify the breadcrumbs interface can read about this in detail using the developer documentation devoted to the [Breadcrumbs Interface](https://develop.sentry.dev/sdk/event-payloads/breadcrumbs/).
 Manual breadcrumb recording and customization of breadcrumbs are documented on this page.

 ### **Manual Breadcrumbs**